6-10 April, 2021

 - You can give a paper in your own session, which then counts as one role.

-The panels and plenaries will be recorded for delegate and public consumption, respectively.
-Read the full policy for the details, including how to opt out as a panel/paper.
+The panels and plenaries were recorded for delegate and public consumption, respectively.
+Read the full policy.

 Please email spa2021(at)nomadit.co.uk.